 Herbalists around the world recommend calendula use to relieve itching and start the healing of blisters.
 Calendula is famous for its healing and anti-inflammatory properties.
 Apply calendula oil, lotion or gel several times a day.

 Capsaicin is naturally found in red pepper and has a painkiller action.
-Capsaicin exhausts the neurotransmitter called P., which transmits pain signals to the brain.
+Capsaicin exhausts the neurotransmitter called Substance-P, which transmits pain signals to the brain.

 Capsaicin ointments are easily found at your local health food store, pharmacy and online.
 You can also make your own by mixing finely powdered pepper with a simple ointment or moisturizing lotion.